 David Lynch is exhausting.
-I have never worked so hard to decipher a work of art as I have with Mullholland Drive.
-I’m not a movie critic, and I’m not well-acquainted with Lynch’s movies (Mullholland Drive is my first) but I feel that I’ve caught him at his best.
+I have never worked so hard to decipher a work of art as I have with Mulholland Drive.
+I’m not a movie critic, and I’m not well-acquainted with Lynch’s movies (Mulholland Drive is my first) but I feel that I’ve caught him at his best.

 Since you’ve already seen it (if you haven’t, stop reading now and watch it), I would like to begin by proposing the “actual” timeline as I see it:

 Diane Selwyn, a naïve nobody from Nowhere, Ontario, wins a small-town jitterbug contest and heads off for Hollywood to put her name in lights.
 During her flight, she waxes on about her dreams of becoming a star to a jaded old couple who tell her that she is a fool, and that she will disappear (like her mother did) into obscurity.
 After she lands at LAX, someone steals her luggage while she is waiting for a cab, setting the tone for the string of failures that lie ahead.
 As the old couple drive away from the airport in their posh limousine, they laugh hilariously (the woman slaps her husband’s thigh several times – a real “knee-slapper”) at the pie-in-the-sky hopes of young (and stupid) would-be actresses like Diane who have no idea that they are nothing more than grist for the mill of the Dream Machine.

 Diane meets another actress, Camilla Rhoades, at an audition for the lead role in a Spanish-theme movie.
 The director, “Bob”, doesn’t think much of Diane and gives the role to Camilla.
 Diane and Camilla nonetheless become friends, and Camilla helps Diane get parts in subsequent movies.